Dice Combinations and Probabilities in Craps

 The Importance of Odds in Craps

-Often, the terms probability and odds are used interchangeably in gambling literature but this is not accurate.
-Both express the likelihood of an event happening but in different ways and for a different purpose.
-Furthermore, some players talk of casino odds, whereas others are more interested in the so-called true odds.
-So, how are all these different from each other and why are they so important when analyzing the game of craps?
+Often, the terms probability and odds are used interchangeably in gambling literature, but this is inaccurate.
+Both quantify the likelihood of an event, yet they do so in different ways and for different purposes.
+Furthermore, some players talk about casino odds, whereas others focus on the so-called true odds.
+How do these differ, and why are they so important when analyzing the game of craps?

 Probability and Odds